SS Experiment Camp Blu-ray Movie

 The doctor

 I am a firm believer that viewing bad films from time to time is a very healthy habit.
 First, it helps you gain a greater appreciation for the good ones.
-There is a fair chance that in some of these bad films you are going to see some of your favorite actors who struggled early in their careers before they became stars.
-You will discover a different side of their personalities which in present days they can no longer reveal.
+There is a fair chance that in some of these bad films, you are going to see some of your favorite actors who struggled early in their careers before they became stars.
+You will discover a different side of their personalities, which, in the present day, they can no longer reveal.
 Second, a lot of the older bad films can also be fascinating time capsules.
-You will learn about the era in which they were made and the various rules and standards that defined it.
-Third, there is a pretty good chance that you will also discover that amongst the many bad films that have been rejected by critics and even the studios that produced them there are actually some real gems.
+While viewing them, you will learn about the era in which they were made and the various rules and standards that defined it.
+Third, there is a pretty good chance you will also discover that, amongst the many bad films that have been rejected by critics and even the studios that produced them, there are actually some real gems.

-Sergio Garrone’s SS Experiment Camp is without a doubt one of the top bad films that you can see.
-It has been banned (and unbanned) so many times and dismissed in so many articles that I honestly doubt that anyone who is old enough to remember the big independent video stores that Blockbuster and Netflix killed hasn’t heard about it.
+Sergio Garrone’s SS Experiment Camp Love Camp is without a doubt one of the top bad films you can see.
+It has been banned (and unbanned) so many times and dismissed in so many articles, I honestly doubt that anyone who is old enough to remember the big independent video stores that Blockbuster and Netflix killed has not heard about it.
 It is a legendary film, though one that has been dismissed for all the right reasons.

-So why is this film so bad?
-I will tell you why I don’t think highly of it, but I am convinced that if you decide to research it you will discover many more valid reasons why it isn’t considered a masterpiece.
+So why is SS Experiment Love Camp so bad?
+I will tell you why I do not think highly of it, but I am convinced that if you decide to research it, you will discover many more valid reasons why it is not considered a masterpiece.

 It is a period piece that tells a very simple and very silly story.
-It makes very little sense, but admittedly some of the material is good enough to rub people who believe that these types of films should be taken seriously the wrong way.
-(This is a very, very old recipe which has been used to produce plenty of poor films).
-In a WW2 camp, some Nazis begin a series of idiotic experiments with beautiful women so that eventually the commandant can get a new pair of testicles (!)
-The focus of attention is on the sexual acts and the tortures, which is why a long time ago the film appeared on the notorious 'video nasty' list in the United Kingdom.
+It makes very little sense, but, admittedly, some of the material is good enough to rub people who believe that these types of genre films should be taken seriously the wrong way.
+(This is a very, very old cinematic recipe, which has been used to produce plenty of poor films).
+In a WW2 camp, some Nazis begin a series of idiotic experiments with beautiful women so that eventually the commandant can get a new pair of testicles.
+The focus of attention is on the sexual acts and the tortures, which is why a long time ago SS Experiment Love Camp appeared on the notorious 'video nasty' list in the United Kingdom.

-While some of the visuals are appropriately repulsive, the overwhelming majority of the material is mediocre at best.
+While some of the visuals are appropriately repulsive, the overwhelming majority of the material is simply boring.
 Many of the actors look and sound utterly ridiculous, very much as if they are participating in a testing session for which they showed up unprepared.
-A few of the more ambitions ones are clearly trying to improvise but the improvisations are so poor that they can be used as a great example how not to act even during a rehearsal.
+A few of the more ambitious ones are clearly trying to improvise, but the improvisations are so poor that they can be used as a great example of how not to act, even during a rehearsal.

 The sets and costumes are also very cheap.
-Tinto Brass must have seen this film at some point because it was released in 1976 when he completed his similarly themed Salon Kitty and I am convinced that he must have had a good long laugh.
-Brass’ film features some absolutely astonishing designs from the legendary Ken Adam (Diamonds Are Forever, Barry Lyndon) and impeccable costume designs by Jost Jacob (Paprika) that basically make Garrone’s film look like a genuine amateur project.
+Tinto Brass must have seen this film at some point because it was released in 1976 when he completed his similarly themed Salon Kitty, and I am convinced that he must have had a good, long laugh.
+Brass’ film features some absolutely astonishing designs from Oscar-winner Ken Adam (Diamonds Are Forever, Barry Lyndon) and impeccable costume designs by Jost Jacob (Paprika) that basically make SS Experiment Camp Love Camp look like a genuine amateur project.

-The film was lensed by Maurizio Centini, whose credits also include Alberto Cavallone’s equally controversial horror thriller Blue Movie.
+Garrone was paired with cinematographer Maurizio Centini, whose credits also include Alberto Cavallone’s equally controversial horror thriller Blue Movie.

 SS Experiment Camp Blu-ray Movie, Video Quality 3.0 of 5